zingale/phy504/docs/source/shell.rst

 * Prints the result of the command
 * Loops back to the start, waiting to read a new command

-To access the
+The power of the shell is that we can easily combine different tools together to create powerful commands to manipulate files on the computer.

-shell, we need to open a terminal on the computer.
+To access the shell, we need to open a terminal on the computer.

 Which shell?
 ============